phbradley/pubtcrs/README.md

 # pubtcrs

-This repository contains C++ source code for TCR clustering and correlation analysis.
+This repository contains C++ source code for the TCR clustering and correlation analyses described in the manuscript "Human T cell receptor occurrence patterns encode immune history, genetic background, and receptor specificity" by William S DeWitt III, Anajane Smith, Gary Schoch, John A Hansen, Frederick A Matsen IV and Philip Bradley.

 At the moment (version 0.1), the code is specialized for beta-chain repertoire analysis and uses a TCR representation that includes the V-gene family and the CDR3 sequence (for example, "V19,CASSIRSSYEQYF").
 We plan on extending to the alpha chain and adding other TCR representations in the future.

 - `pgen` computes TCR generation probabilities.